line72/usbmdistros/website/content/products/master_of_cruelty-spit_on_the_holy_grail.md

 ---
+actualPrice: $17.00
-title: "Master of Cruelty - Spit on the Holy Grail"
+album: Spit on the Holy Grail
-date: 2021-06-22T16:40:41
-draft: false
-artist: "Master of Cruelty"
+artist: Master of Cruelty
-album: "Spit on the Holy Grail"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:51'
+draft: false
 images:
-    - "/images/covers/master_of_cruelty-spit_on_the_holy_grail.jpg"
+- /images/covers/master_of_cruelty-spit_on_the_holy_grail.jpg
-thumbnailImage: "/images/covers/master_of_cruelty-spit_on_the_holy_grail-thumb.jpg"
-actualPrice: $17.00
 inStock: true
+thumbnailImage: /images/covers/master_of_cruelty-spit_on_the_holy_grail-thumb.jpg
+title: Master of Cruelty - Spit on the Holy Grail
 ---

 ## Vinyl